Kazuki0131/Martian_Token_Crowdsale/README.md

 ## To run the program:

-Source code: KaseiCoin.sol, KaseiCoinCrowdsale.sol, KaseiCoinCrowdsale.sol_optional.sol
+Source code: KaseiCoin.sol, KaseiCoinCrowdsale.sol, KaseiCoinCrowdsale_optional.sol

 run this code in the Remix IDE